Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 In general terms, a parent coordinator is a neutral professional who helps parents resolve child-related disputes, improve communication, and implement parenting orders.
 A parent coordinator is typically appointed in cases where the parents’ conflict is persistent and where repeated court involvement is not solving the day-to-day problems.

-In practice, parent coordination often focuses on the specific types of issues that fuel Utah parenting disputes:
+In practice, parent coordination often focuses on the specific types of issues that fuel Utah parenting disputes.

 When Parent Coordination Makes Sense